Workiva/dart_codemod/README.md

 class LicenseHeaderInserter implements Suggestor {
   @override
-  bool shouldSkip(String sourceFileContents) =>
-      sourceFileContents.trimLeft().startsWith(licenseHeader);

-  @override
-  Iterable<Patch> generatePatches(SourceFile sourceFile) sync* {
+  Stream<Patch> generatePatches(FileContext context) async* {
+    // Skip if license header already exists. if (context.sourceText.trimLeft().startsWith(licenseHeader)) return;

-    yield Patch(
+    yield context.patch(
-      sourceFile,
-      // The span across which the patch should be applied. sourceFile.span(
+      // Text to insert.
+      licenseHeader,
       // Start offset.
       // 0 means "insert at the beginning of the file."
       0,
       // End offset.
       // Using the same offset as the start offset here means that the patch
       // is being inserted at this point instead of replacing a span of text.
       0,
-      ),
-      // Text to insert.
-      licenseHeader,
     );
   }
 }